Back to Blog

 No cloud required.

-I still connected Home Assistant to Google Home, so voice commands work exactly the same as before.
-The family didn't even notice I changed the entire backend, which is the mark of a successful migration.
+I still tied Home Assistant into Google Home, so voice commands work exactly the same as before.
+The family didn't even notice I swapped out the entire backend infrastructure, which is the ultimate mark of a successful migration.

-But my favorite new feature is the watch integration.
+But my absolute favorite new feature is the watch integration.

-Because Home Assistant is so customizable, I set up shortcuts on my watch.
-I don't have to yell at Google or pull out my phone.
-I just tap a shortcut on my wrist to switch the lights or toggle the shades.
+Because Home Assistant is endlessly customizable, I set up direct shortcuts on my Galaxy Watch.
+I don't have to yell at a smart speaker or pull out my Pixel phone.
+I just tap a shortcut on my wrist to instantly switch the lights or toggle the SmartWings shades.

-If you are still relying on a cloud-based hub, you are renting the ability to control your own home.
-Get a Z-Stick, spin up Home Assistant, and take the control back.
+If you are still relying on a cloud-based hub, you are just renting the ability to control your own home.
+Get a USB radio stick, spin up Home Assistant, and take your control back.